shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:
-[ ] Add toggle for InvertforBlack lines to edit screen.
 [ ] Add brightness/contrast settings to WebCam capture screen
 [ ] Add rotate clockwise 90 degrees to image
-[ ] Add crop and/or additional borders to maze - eliminate the 'sneak around'
+[ ] Add crop and/or additional borders to maze - eliminate the 'sneak around' [ ] Edit Screen lets you choose a soundtrack for your maze [ ] cool lighting (shader graph) effect like in 10 minute maze at https://www.youtube.com/watch?v=aP9eKrnyxe4

 [ ] Can I get rid of UnityEditor functions, so this runs outside the editor [ ] Can a maze be added by giving it a URL to an online image